 If you've installed WordPress in its own directory, check the URL of the WordPress address to make sure it's correct.If none of these solutions work, you may need to update your password directly in the WordPress database.
 To do this, you'll need access to your hosting control panel or cPanel.Sometimes, WordPress plugins can cause login issues.
 Try disabling any plugins that you recently installed or updated.
 You can also clear your website's cache using any of the caching plugins available in the WordPress repository.WordPress themes can also cause conflicts after upgrading to a newer version of WordPress or the theme itself.

-If these steps fail, indicate that you have tried all of these possible solutions by posting to the WordPress support forum.
-Be sure to give details of your server configuration, if you know, including the versions of MySQL and PHP, as well as your operating system (OS), browser, and the version of WordPress that is causing these problems.
-Among some of the most common types of errors you may encounter is the inability to log in to your administration area.
-If you've installed a malware scanner like MalCare on your site, you'll have access to a separate dashboard to run a scan remotely without having to log in to WordPress.
+To check if this is the case on your site, you have to deactivate your theme by renaming the theme folder so that WordPress no longer reads it.If these steps fail, indicate that you have tried all of these possible solutions by posting to the WordPress support forum.
+Be sure to give details of your server configuration, if you know, including the versions of MySQL and PHP, as well as your operating system (OS), browser, and the version of WordPress that is causing these problems.Finally, if you have installed a malware scanner like MalCare on your site, you'll have access to a separate dashboard to run a scan remotely without having to log in to WordPress.

 ConclusionWordPress login issues can be frustrating but they are usually easy to fix.
 Start by checking your memory limit and security plugins, then move on to updating your password and disabling any recently installed plugins or themes.

 If all else fails, post on the WordPress support forum for help.